Cellpose

 Fiji plugin

-Tip: If you want to convert the cellpose images to ROIs in Fiji you can use the same update site to run Plugins > BIOP > Image Analysis > ROIs > Label Image to ROIs.
+To convert Cellpose label images to Fiji ROIs, the same update site provides Plugins > BIOP > Image Analysis > ROIs > Label Image to ROIs.

 Command line

-#first ceate a folder to save the container image
+# create a folder for the container image

 mkdir ~/data1/containers/cellpose